|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 The rest of the Self Evaluation Questions are found in the back of your manual that accompanies this Home Study Course.

 Now that David could finally pinpoint the reasons he has been trying to violently control others, he is taking the initial steps towards addressing these impulses.
 David was starting to gain some insight into his feeling of helplessness stemming from his step-father’s behavior and not his own inherent weakness.

-On this track, we discussed the idea of empowerment as the foundation for healing and how to build it: through building a sense of responsibility and accountability; through developing his understanding of his power and its limitations; and through equipping the client with knowledge and empowering skills.
+In this section, we discussed the idea of empowerment as the foundation for healing and how to build it: through building a sense of responsibility and accountability; through developing his understanding of his power and its limitations; and through equipping the client with knowledge and empowering skills.

-On the next track we will discuss depression and anxiety co-occurring with low self esteem.
+In the next section, we will discuss depression and anxiety co-occurring with low self esteem.
 We will examine primary depression and primary anxiety disorder.

 Peer-Reviewed Journal Article References:

 Boyd, J. E., Otilingam, P. G., & DeForge, B. R. (2014).
 Brief version of the Internalized Stigma of Mental Illness (ISMI) scale: Psychometric properties and relationship to depression, self esteem, recovery orientation, empowerment, and perceived devaluation and discrimination.
 Psychiatric Rehabilitation Journal, 37(1), 17–23.